$30,000 Trump rumor? Tabloid paid for, spiked, salacious tip

 "AMI doesn't go around cutting checks for $30,000 and then not using the information," said Jerry George, a reporter and senior editor for nearly three decades at AMI before his layoff in 2013.

-The company said that AMI's publisher, David Pecker, an unabashed Trump supporter, had not coordinated its coverage with Trump associates or taken direction from Trump.
+The company said that Pecker, an unabashed Trump supporter, had not coordinated its coverage with Trump associates or taken direction from Trump.
 It acknowledged discussing the former doorman's tip with Trump's representatives, which it described as "standard operating procedure in stories of this nature."

 The Enquirer staffers, like many of the dozens of other current and former AMI employees interviewed by the AP in the past year, spoke on condition of anonymity.
 All said AMI required them to sign nondisclosure agreements barring them from discussing internal editorial policy and decision-making.